Why We Use WordPress for Digital Marketing

 All of these major players didn’t just choose WordPress willy-nilly, either, they chose it for a reason.
 WordPress is easy to use, affordable, and already optimized for SEO, making it an obvious choice for a number of businesses, celebrities, and news stations looking for a comprehensive CMS that’s totally customizable.
-But we don’t want you to just pick up WordPress because it’s what Beyoncé uses, so we’re going to give you all the reason why WordPress is the right choice for us, and for our digital marketing clients:
+But we don’t want you to just pick up WordPress because it’s what Beyoncé uses.
+We’re going to give you all the reasons why, as a firm who works heavily with website design, WordPress is the right choice for us and for our digital marketing clients:

 Simple, Easy Hosting